Room 40: Capture of the VB codebook

 The code consisted of 100,000 groups of 5-digit numbers, each with a particular meaning.
 It had been intended for use in cables sent overseas to warships and naval attachés, embassies and consulates.
-It was used by senior naval officers with an alternative Lambda key, none of which failed to explain its presence on a small destroyer at the start of the war.
+It was used by senior naval officers with an alternative Lambda key, which failed to explain its presence on a small destroyer at the start of the war.
 Its greatest importance during the war was that it allowed access to communications between naval attachés in Berlin, Madrid, Washington, Buenos Aires, Peking, and Constantinople.

-In 1917 naval officers switched to a new code with a new key Nordo for which only 70 messages were intercepted, but the code was also broken.
-For other purposes VB continued in use throughout the war.
+In 1917, naval officers switched to a new code with a new key – Nordo – for which only 70 messages were intercepted, but the code was also broken.
+For other purposes, VB continued in use throughout the war.
 Re-ciphering of the code was accomplished using a key made up of a codeword transmitted as part of the message and its date written in German.
 These were written down in order and then the letters in this key were each numbered according to their order of appearance in the alphabet.
 This now produced a set of numbered columns in an apparently random order.
 The coded message would be written out below these boxes starting top left and continuing down the page once a row was filled.
 The final message was produced by taking the column numbered '1' and reading off its contents downward, then adding on the second column's digits, and so on.
 In 1918 the key was changed by using the keywords in a different order.
 This new cipher was broken within a few days by Professor Walter Horace Bruford, who had started working for Room 40 in 1917 and specialised in VB messages.
 Two messages were received of identical length, one in the new system and one in the old, allowing the changes to be compared.